86Box/docs/hardware/diskimages.rst

 |48-bit LBA     |131071 MB|Not applicable         |
 +---------------+---------+-----------------------+

-These limits can be worked around (with caveats) by using software such as *Ontrack Disk Manager*, except for the 131071 MB one which is a hard limit of 86Box's hard disk emulation.
+These limits can be worked around (with caveats) by using software such as *Ontrack Disk Manager*, except for the 131071 MB one, which is a hard limit of 86Box's hard disk emulation.

 Floppy disk images
 ------------------